tesera/pygypsy/README.md

 inside the container as follows:

 ```
-docker run -t -i gypsy /bin/bash
+docker run -t gypsy -v /path/to/your/data/dir:/data -i /bin/bash
 . venv/bin/activate
 ```

 That starts an isolated environment where GYPSY can be run.
+Note the `-v path/to/your/data/dir:/data`, which makes the folder `/path/to/your/data/dir` available in the docker image at the `/data` directory.
+This is required to run gypsy in the container on data that you have on your local computer (the docker host).
+The paths should be absolute, not relative.

 Finally, test that GYPSY runs in the container:

 ```
 root@de6cccb1a217:/opt/gypsy# gypsy --help